babak2/EV-brokerage/README.md

 ## License

-This is licensed under the GNU GENERAL PUBLIC LICENSE.
+This program is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more information.

 ## Author